The Complete Guide to India's DPDP Act 2023: Everything Enterprises Need to Know Before May 2027

 Transfer Compliance: SCCs and BCRs developed for GDPR compliance become irrelevant under DPDP's negative list approach.
 Organizations need parallel transfer impact assessments.

 The biggest mistake global organizations make is treating DPDP as "GDPR for India."
 While both are privacy laws, the compliance architectures are fundamentally different.
-You need parallel, not integrated, compliance programs. — SARC Data Protection Practice
+You need parallel, not integrated, compliance programs. - Sunil Kumar Gupta, Chairman, SARC

 Penalties and Enforcement: The DPBI's Expanding Powers